Adopt a Hypo-allergenic Cat Near You

 The Russian Blue has a long, muscular body with fine bones.
 It’s legs are long and slender with fine bones.
 He has a double coat that is short, thick and luxurious.
 No other cat has a coat like the Russian Blue; the silver tipping gives the coat a beautiful, silvery shine.
 Russian Blues are a tame and loving cat breed.
 They are playful and get along well with children, and other pets.
 Russian Blues are quite smart; many have been trained to fetch like a dog, and even open doors.

 Siamese cats are very intelligent and inquisitive and are famous for their unique vocalizations, which many people have compared to the sound of a baby crying.
+And what some folks don’t realize is that the Siamese cat is an allergy friendly breed.
 Siamese cats come in a wide range of colors from lilac point to chocolate point, as well as markings, which range from tabby point to fawn point.

 Siamese cats are famous for their exceptional temperament.
 They are intelligent, people-oriented cats, friendly, and affectionate.
 The Siamese cat’s fairly balanced activity level makes it most suitable for apartment living.
 One of the most distinctive features of the Siamese cat breed is their voice.
 They can be very loud at times.
 Siamese cats are claimed to speak both with their voice and with their body.